yoshiumw/VRgameprototype/README.md

 - GTFreeMaterials -> free from marketplace
 - Foliage -> .rar pack from forum

-### IN THE PROCESS OF:
+### CURRENTLY IN THE PROCESS OF:
-- making an AI that follows you and has range
+- creating an AI that follows you and has a range

 Coded so far:
 - tracing using the camera